Ajinomoto: Lysine price fixing

 In 1986, the Ajinomoto Group produced lysine at its Iowa factory of Heartland Lysine Co.
 U.S.A., followed by production in its Pathum Thani factory in Ajinomoto, Thailand in 1986, and Bio Italia, BioPro in Italy in 1992, gradually upgrading its worldwide production bases.
-In the United States, competitors tried to increase lysine production, which resulted in pricing issues due to an overabundance of lysine on the market.
-To raise prices, several companies price fixed lysine in the 1990s.
-Along with Kyowa Hakko Kogyo and Sewon America, Inc., Ajinomoto settled with the United States Department of Justice Antitrust Division in September 1996.
+In the United States, competitors increased their own lysine production, which resulted in lower prices due to an overabundance of lysine on the market.
+To raise prices again, several companies including Ajinomoto price fixed lysine in the 1990s.
+Along with Kyowa Hakko Kogyo and Sewon America, Inc., Ajinomoto admitted to price fixing and settled with the United States Department of Justice Antitrust Division in September 1996.
 Each firm and an executive from each pleaded guilty as part of a plea bargain to aid in further investigation.
 Their cooperation led to Archer Daniels Midland settling charges with the US government in October 1996 for $100 million, a record antitrust fine at the time.
-Cartels were able to raise lysine prices 70% within its first six months of cooperation.
+Cartels were able to raise lysine prices 70% within the first six months of cooperating.

 MSG

-The safety of MSG, as related to the corporate image of Ajinomoto, has been a point of discussion since 1910, with unsubstantiated rumors relating to the use of serpents in its raw materials.
-Since the 1940s, safety concerns have been voiced several times by public institutions in both Japan and the United States.
-Additional concerns included Chinese restaurant syndrome in the 1960s and the call for greater regulation on the use of MSG, which was based on the work of Professor John Olney, in 1969.
 In 1996, the FDA commissioned the Federation of American Society for Experimental Biology (FASEB) to study the effects of MSG, who concluded that MSG is safe for most people.
 At the time, Ajinomoto also noted the possibility that asthma patients and carriers with symptoms of Chinese restaurant syndrome symptoms may be affected, but ultimately, the safety of this group was also confirmed by subsequent test results in the United States and Australia.

 In 2020, Ajinomoto along with other activists launched the #RedefineCRS campaign to combat the myth that MSG is harmful to people's health, which highlights both the underlying xenophobic biases against Asian cuisine and scientific evidence that the myth is false.

+The FDA Food Code 2022 removed MSG from the table of common chemical hazards and associated food and control measures in retail establishments.

+Low-sodium salt substitutes are considered to be formulations where sodium is reduced – usually by partial or full replacement of NaCl with other chloride and non-chloride salts such as KCl, magnesium chloride, calcium chloride or potassium lactate.
+Monosodium glutamate (MSG) was also considered a low-sodium salt substitute.